kstine93/scripts/01_kpi_querying_from_databricks/README.md

 ---

+### Improvements to be made
+While I like the code base that I've written, I have also seen room for improvement.
+Below is a list of things I would do given the time to improve this code further.

+#### Separate code into multiple executions
+The code base separates KPIs into different files, but every function within these files is being called at some point during runtime.
+This presents a huge likelihood for failure.
+Since almost all of the KPIs are querying outside data and transforming it, there is a high probability that one of those KPI calls will fail, resulting in the entire script stopping and reporting an error.<br />
+However, there is no need to query all the KPIs during the same runtime.
+Since the durable data store with the KPI results is in a long format, we can write KPIs asynchronously without issue.<br />
+A better solution implementing this would specify user-defined data in a local config file rather than at the start of the script.
+Then, the "write_kpis" script would be broken into multiple different scripts (probably one each for Oracle, Github, and Databricks KPIs).
+These would be run at different times on the same day so that if any of these were to fail, the other KPIs would still be written without issue.

+---

 ## Summary
 This is a very short overview of what I did on this project, but it was complex and arguably needs to be shown in a format better than a README.
 If you have questions, please email me (see my GH account)- happy to talk more about it :)<br/>